Classes and Objects in Java – Fundamentals of OOPs

 The output of the above Program:

-Inheritance as the name suggests is the act of inheriting properties of the previously declared class.
-The class from which the properties are inherited is known as the parent class or superclass and the classes that derive from the main class is known as a subclass or child class.
-Inheritance uses the DRY principle.
-It is the act of deriving new things from previously existing things.
+Inheritance, as the name suggests, is the act of inheriting properties of the previously declared class.
+The class from which the properties are inherited is known as the parent class or superclass, and the classes that derive from the main class are known as subclasses or child classes.
+Although Inheritance uses the DRY principle.
+Therefore, it is the act of deriving new things from previously existing things.

-Phones were invented a long time ago, but that phone could only be used to communicate with others.
+Phones were invented a long time ago, but they could only be used to communicate with others.
 In recent times, these phones have been replaced by smartphones, which inherited the properties of those phones and added new and improved features to them.

 package com.DataFlair.OOPS;